 Heritage in Queensland is protected and conserved using a framework which includes legislation, policies and guidelines.

-The Queensland Heritage Act 1992 (PDF, 729KB) provides for the conservation of Queensland’s cultural heritage for the benefit of the community and future generations.
+The Queensland Heritage Act 1992 provides for the conservation of Queensland’s cultural heritage for the benefit of the community and future generations.
 The Act sets out a framework for identifying and protecting heritage places by:

 - Establishing the Queensland Heritage Council

 The Queensland Heritage Council is an independent statutory authority which provides advice to the Queensland Government on strategic and high priority matters relating to Queensland’s heritage.
 The Queensland Heritage Council decides which places are entered in, or removed from, the Queensland Heritage Register.
 The Council also provides advice about the development of heritage places owned by the State.
-The Queensland Heritage Council receives administrative and professional support from the Department of Environment and Heritage Protection.
+The Queensland Heritage Council receives administrative and professional support from the Department of Environment and Science.

 - Requiring that archaeological and underwater cultural heritage artefact discoveries be reported